Logo

 21.

-Penny Pritzker's friendship with Barack Obama and his family dates back to the 1990s when he was a professor at the University of Chicago.
+Penny Pritzker's friendship with Barack Obama and his family dates back to the 1990s when he was a senior lecturer at the law school at The University of Chicago.

 22.